 Entering Mount Rainier’s Rain Shadow

 Rounding the north face of the Mount Rainier between Mystic Lake and Sunrise provides an excellent demonstration of the major differences between the western and eastern faces of the Cascades.
-The wettest section of the park lies between Longmire and Carbon River, and now as you move further east, you will be leaving the temperate maritime climate for more arid rain-shadow country.
+The wettest section of the park lies between Longmire and Carbon River, and now as you move further east, you will be leaving the temperate climate for more arid country in the rain-shadow.
 Here, rainfall is less than half of that of the western slopes.
 Sweeping vistas of rolling alpine meadows lead to the edge of permanent snowfields and talus slopes.
 Below, forests of white-bark pine and Englemann spruce choke the watershed drainages.
 Compared to the western Cascade foothills, the air is drier, the low temperatures are lower and the highs are higher.

 Mystic Lake to Winthrop Glacier

 From Mystic Lake the Wonderland Trail continues towards the northeast, dropping steeply for the first half mile until the crossing of the west fork of White River is reached.
 Here on the lower slopes of Mineral Mountain, log footbridges span two creeks just above where they merge to become the west fork of the White River.
 Paralleling the stream, the trail then reenters the forested moraine for a short while as it veers northward to avoid Winthrop Glacier.
 After reaching the moraine below the glacial terminus, the trail approaches the channel of Winthrop Creek, emerging into great views of the mountain and the second largest glacier on Mount Rainier.